renegadebio/renegade-labdevice/README.md

-This is a work in progress.
-Do not expect everything to work.

-A small node app that runs on a single board computer (e.g. a Beagle Bone Black) hooked up to a thermal label printer (e.g. a Brother QL-570) and connects securely to a bionet server which lets the server command print labels on the printer.
+A small node app that is meant to run on a single-board computer and securely connects a physical lab device to a remote bionet node.
+Currently only 2D barcode label scanners and printers are supported.

+Specifically, the following device-types are supported:

+* USB barcode scanners that show up as a keyboard
+* Plain USB webcams (for scanning DataMatrix codes only)
+* USB thermal label printers (Brother QL-570 or QL-700)

+For printers this allows printing from the bionet web app to in-lab thermal printers.

+For scanners this makes it possible to show scan results in the bionet web app when scanning on in-lab barcode scanners.

 Connections are made using [ssh2](https://github.com/mscdex/ssh2).

+# Supported barcode scanners

+* Any USB scanner that shows up as a USB keyboard (e.g. Kercan KR-201)
+* Any USB scanner that shows up as a webcam (e.g. SUMLUNG scanners from ebay/aliexpress)

-# Supported printers
+# Supported label printers

 * Brother QL-570
 * Brother QL-700